Jmendez44/Sprint-Challenge-Node-Express/README.md

 - [ ] Describe a Resource?

+not really sure.. don't remember going over that

 - [ ] What can the API return to help clients know if a request was successful?